 According to Indian Mythology- One of the names of Shiva is Nataraja.
-Nataraj’ is a symbol of Shiva’s ‘Tandava dance’. who depicted his love for dance, music, and art.
-It is a posture passed by Brahma. that’s why it is known as Lord of the Dance Pose or Dancing Pose.
+Nataraj is a symbol of Shiva’s ‘Tandava dance’. who depicted his love for dance, music, and art.
+It is a posture passed by Brahma. hence it is known as Lord of the Dance Pose or Dancing Pose.
 Tandava is the fierce, violent dance, signifying the destruction of self-limiting awareness.
+Most interesting, This vigorous and beautiful pose is used in the Indian classical dance form Bharatanatyam.

-Natarajasana is an intermediate/advanced-level asana as well as standing yoga posture that requires balance and concentration.
+Natarajasana is an intermediate/advanced-level asana as well as standing, balancing, back-bending yoga posture that requires most balance, concentration, and grace.

-The name Natarajasana comes from the Sanskrit language. where Nata means actor, dancer, men, and Raja means king and Asana mean yoga posture.
+The name Natarajasana comes from the Sanskrit language. where Nata means actor, dancer, men, and Raja means king and Asana means yoga posture or asana.
 In a simple way- King Dancer Pose.

-Let’s know how to do and benefits of Natarajsana (Lord of the Dance Pose) in detail.
+Let’s know how to do it and what are the benefits of Natarajsana (Lord of the Dance Pose) in detail.

 - Adho Mukha Vrksasana